Conservation and Improvement of Adequate Working Environment

 Promotion Framework

 The GS Yuasa Group appoints a general occupational health physician (a contracted occupational health physician) at the head office and occupational health physicians at its major offices, with 11 full-time nurses and public health nurses nationwide.
 In addition, in collaboration with the health insurance society, the Group conducts health management promotion meetings attended by the health management officer(concurrently serving as chairperson of health insurance society) and labor union executives to promote measures for employee health issues.
-Further, in order to prevent severity of mental disorders, we have established a conducive environment for counseling from clinical psychotherapists that can be availed every week at our head office and some of our other offices.
+Further, in order to detect mental disorders at an early stage and prevent them from becoming severe, we have established an environment that is conducive to counseling by clinical psychotherapists that can be accessed regularly at our head office and some of our other business sites.

 Specific measures for health promotion